gngram/systemd-service-config-options/README.md

 **Default**: If not explicitly specified, there are no restrictions imposed by systemd on system calls.

 **Options**:
-- *List of system calls*: Specifies the allowed system calls for processes within the service.
-If the list begins with "~", the effect is inverted, meaning only the listed system calls will result in termination.
+- *List of system calls*: Specifies the allowed system calls(whitelisting) for processes within the service.
+If the list begins with "~", the effect is inverted, meaning only the listed system calls(blacklisting) will result in termination.

 Predefined sets of system calls are available, starting with "@" followed by the name of the set.